Table of Contents

 A 2018 SR/MA of 17 articles found that greater broader-spectrum antibiotic exposure in childhood associated with greater odds of overweight and obesity, though the authors do note that one study found infants with untreated infections had the same odds as infants who were treated so it is possible that underlying infections lead to the greater risk.(Miller, 2018) A 2021 dose-response MA of 10 articles found that with increasing antibiotic exposures in childhood there were increasing odds of developing overweight or obesity, with odds ratios of 1.09/1.16/1.24/1.30/1.35/1.40 for 1/2/3/4/5/6 exposures, respectively.(Meng, 2021)

 In this lesson I summarized typical growth in infants and toddlers and how rapid growth, whether born an appropriate size or small, can impact future obesity risk.
 This information can be considered if growth curves indicate rapid weight gain is occurring.
 I then covered other pertinent topics including exercise, environmental exposure, and antibiotic utilization.
-In general, promoting safe physical activity is great for general health and to help establish healthy habits, environmental pollutants can have negative health effects but generally should not preclude outdoor physical activity (barring significant underlying health conditions and/or very hazardous air quality), and antibiotics should only be used when indicated.
+In general:

-Together, this and the prior 3 lessons regarding various aspects of feeding infants and toddlers provide most of the relevant information for young children as it pertains to current and future risk of acquiring excess body weight.
-In the next several lessons I will discuss what the literature suggests for older children and adolescents.
+Together, this and the prior 3 lessons regarding various aspects of feeding infants and toddlers provide most of the relevant information for young children regarding the future risk of obesity.
+In the remainder of this course I will discuss what the literature suggests for older children and adolescents.

 - Arisaka O, Ichikawa G, Koyama S, Sairenchi T. Childhood obesity: rapid weight gain in early childhood and subsequent cardiometabolic risk.
 Clin Pediatr Endocrinol.
 2020;29(4):135-142. doi: 10.1297/cpe.29.135.
 Epub 2020 Oct 3.
 PMID: 33088012; PMCID: PMC7534524.